 If you don’t have a Plan B, important activities such as sending welcome packs and essential communications to customers might simply cease.
 That’s not a great look for your business, especially if your competitors are still able to provide a business-as-usual service.

-Is working from anywhere the new normal?
+Is remote working the new normal?

 Working from home stats to consider